Set sail for fun and celebrate the U.S. Navy, Coast Guard and Marines as Fleet Week in NYC returns at the end of May!

 Commander Navy Region Mid-Atlantic (CNRMA), the lead planning organization for Fleet Week 2023 in NYC, is the regional coordinator for all shore-based naval personnel and shore activities in the Mid-Atlantic region.
 This encompasses 20 states, 14 installations and 50 Naval Operational Support Centers.

 “We’re thrilled to return to New York and showcase how the Navy, Marine Corps, and Coast Guard provide our nation and NATO partners an advantage at sea,” Rear Adm.
 Charles “Chip” Rock, Commander Navy Region Mid-Atlantic, said.

-Fleet Week takes place throughout New York City, but Staten Island’s portion of the fun was almost canceled again this year due to an ongoing project at Stapleton’s old Navy base.
+Fleet Week takes place throughout New York City, but Staten Island’s portion of the fun was almost canceled last year due to an ongoing project at Stapleton’s old Navy base.
 Dredging work being done would’ve prevented ships from docking at the site.
 But local politicians, Staten Island Borough President Vito Fossella and Rep. Nicole Malliotakis (R-Staten Island and Brooklyn), worked with the Navy to ensure Staten Islanders didn’t miss the boat again on the in-person festivities.

 U.S. Naval vessels have been visiting New York City in a celebratory manner since the aftermath of the Spanish-American War in 1898, according to the New York Council of the Navy League of the United States.
 But the first official Fleet Week with public tours and events took place in New York City in 1988 and is generally timed to coincide with the Memorial Day holiday weekend.